shsagir/play-area-sync/docs/app.md

 ┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛
 ```

 An App is a virtual container for your web project, website, web application, staging branch, project or whatever you do.
-It consists of multiple Components like the PHP runtime or a MySQL database.

-Think of Components as micro services.
-Some Components are integral — meaning: you can't turn them off — while others are optional.
-Most Components are available in multiple expansion states (scaling plans).
-There are presets with common combination of Components.
+### One website per App

+With classical server hosting you rent out a machine to host multiple websites.
+While this seems to make economic sense — it's not professional.
+Just think about these scenarios:

+* "website A" needs runtime version y, while "website B" requires an version x
+* "website C" has a nasty bug and crashes the whole server
+* "website D" has a security vulnerability, the whole server get's hacked
+* "website E" get's popular and receives lot's of traffic, slowing other websites down
+* Your fellow web developer colleague "accidentally" removed all files on the server

+That's why we think that Apps are much better servers_

+* Each App has it's own settings
+* Apps are isolated from each other
+* Apps can be scaled individually

+So fortrabbit Apps are designed to host one website:

+* There is only one MySQL database per App
+* Each App has only one Git repo
+* Each App has it's own collaboration rules
+* Each App has it's own perfomance metrics

 ## Dashboard links